tbrsvn/vimconfig/README.md

 # Neovim Configuration
 This is my Neovim config with an easy updater for Windows and Linux.
-You just have to change the files in the nvim folder and run one of the scripts to put the configuration in the right place.
+You just have to run the script according to your operating system as administrator to put the configurations in the right place.